Audi Mass Air Flow (MAF) Sensor Symptoms & Replacement

 Follow the procedures below to replace your Audi vehicle’s mass airflow sensor.
-Changing the mass airflow sensor on an Audi is easy and takes less than 30 minutes, even for beginners.
+Replacing an Audi’s mass airflow sensor is easy and takes less than 30 minutes, even for beginners.
 Always read the codes and verify the problem before you replace the MAF sensor on your Audi.

 Symptoms